Back to the Future (franchise): Video games

-Various video games based on the Back to the Future movies have been released over the years for home video game systems, including the Atari ST, ZX Spectrum, Commodore 64, Master System, Genesis, Nintendo Entertainment System, Super Famicom, Microsoft Windows, macOS, PlayStation 3, PlayStation 4, Wii, iOS, Xbox 360 and Xbox One platforms.Lego Dimensions (2015) features two Back to the Future-themed toy packs.
+Various video games based on the Back to the Future movies have been released over the years for home computers and video game systems.

+Lego Dimensions (2015) features two Back to the Future–themed toy packs.
 The Level Pack adds a bonus level that adapts the events of the first film and includes a Marty McFly Minifigure, along with a constructible DeLorean and Hoverboard.
 The Fun Pack includes a Doc Brown Minifigure and a constructible Time Train from Part III.
 Both unlock access to an in-game open world set in Hill Valley.
 Michael J. Fox and Christopher Lloyd reprise their roles as Marty McFly and Emmett "Doc" Brown respectively.
 A downloadable content pack for Planet Coaster (2016), titled the Back to the Future Time Machine Construction Kit, includes customizable in-game replicas of the DeLorean time machine.

+In April 2023, it was announced that Back to the Future and characters from the films, including Marty and Doc, would be featured in the 2024 video game Funko Fusion.